cudoventures/cudos-docs/docs/governance/governance.md

 id: governance
 ---

-Governance proposals are used for decision making on the Cudos Network.
+On-chain governance proposals are used for decentralised decision making on the Cudos Network.

 To create a proposal, a **50000 CUDOS** deposit is required.
 This deposit is returned if your proposal is successfully voted for by token holders.

-However, if your vote is unsuccessful, your deposit is **NOT** returned if the vote is unsuccessful.
-It's a good idea to share your proposal idea in the [**Cudos Discord**](https://discord.com/invite/cudos) group prior to submitting it.
+However, if your vote is unsuccessful, your deposit is **NOT** returned.
+It's a good idea to share your proposal idea in the [**Cudos Discord**](https://discord.com/invite/cudos) group prior to submitting it to ensure partipation and buy-in.

 A proposal can be submitted for a number of changes including an upgrade of the chain, parameters of the chain, a simple text proposal, or any other message type.

 **Validator operators** and **token holders** have the right to vote on proposals on a **1 token 1 vote** basis.
 This includes any stake delegated to them by other CUDOS holders.

-:::tip CUdos Dashboard
+:::tip Cudos Dashboard

-The [**Cudos Dashboard**](https://dashboard.cudos.org/) provides another way to create a proposal.
+The [**Cudos Dashboard**](https://dashboard.cudos.org/) is the easiest way to create a proposal.
 It also allows anyone to easily check any live proposals.
 By connecting a valid wallet, token holders can create or vote on the outcome of any live proposal.

 :::

 ## Things to know

 * **Proposal submission**: Users can submit a proposal with a deposit of 50000 CUDOS.
 Once the minimum deposit is reached, the proposal enters a 14 day voting period.